 By Cars.com Staff

-Vehicle Overview The Altima Hybrid is Nissan's first gas/electric hybrid, using technology borrowed from Toyota.
-The hybrid is sold in select states, including California, New York, New Jersey and most of New England.
+The Altima Hybrid is Nissan's first gas/electric hybrid, using technology borrowed from Toyota.
+It is currently sold in 11 states, including California, New York, New Jersey, much of New England and Oregon.
+Nissan has announced that future hybrids will use Nissan-designed hybrid technology and be available nationwide.

-The Altima Hybrid is available in one trim level and competes with other midsize hybrids like the Toyota Camry, Chevrolet Malibu and Ford Fusion hybrids.
+The Altima Hybrid is available in one trim level and competes with other midsize hybrids like the Toyota Camry Hybrid and Ford Fusion Hybrid.

-Exterior Except for some hybrid decal badging, the Altima Hybrid features the same silhouette as a conventional Altima.
+Except for some hybrid decal badging, the Altima Hybrid features the same silhouette as a conventional Altima.
+Exterior features include:

 Standard 16-inch alloy wheels